Moab rafting available daily – Book Now!

 Trip Overview

-Tight and technical, this canyoneering Entrajo Canyon and Chamisa Canyon has potholes, some easy scrambling and rappelling.
-There will be wading and depending on conditions, sometimes a short swim!
+Tight and technical, this canyoneering trip through Entrajo Canyon and Chamisa Canyon features potholes, easy scrambling, and rappelling.
+There will be wading and, depending on conditions, sometimes even a short swim!
 No matter the level of the water, exploring this water-carved sandstone Moab slot canyon is a “cool” thing to do for summer fun.

 Highlights